The Hidden Reasons Your Gel Manicure Keeps Peeling—According to a Gel Manicure Expert in Philadelphia

 "I followed all the aftercare steps, and it still didn’t last."

-If this sounds familiar, you’re not alone.
-Many women come to us after years of feeling disappointed—or even harmed—by gel manicures.
 Some are simply looking for a gel manicure that lasts more than a few days.
 Others are so turned off by previous experiences that they’ve stopped getting manicures altogether.

 If that’s you, we want to offer something different—not blame, but clarity.

 At Atelier Anaiis, a nail salon in Old City focused on natural nail restoration, we view gel manicures not as decoration, but as protection.
-And in our experience, when gel doesn’t last, it’s rarely because of something you did wrong.
-It’s almost always about how the manicure was approached.
+And in our experience, when a gel manicure doesn’t last, it’s rarely because of something you did wrong.
+It’s almost always about how the gel manicure was approached.

 But here’s something that’s just as important—and less often said: